cmelab/flowerMD/paper/paper.md

 grant number 80NSSC20M0165.
 This material is based upon work supported by the National Science Foundation under Grant Numbers: 1653954, 1835593, and 2118217.
+No sponsor had any involvement in the development of `flowerMD`.

+# Conflict of Interest Statement
+The authors declare the absence of any conflicts of interest: No author has any financial,
+personal, professional, or other relationship that affect our objectivity toward this work.

 # References